 You can crowdfund the funeral on GoFundMe.com or Kickstarter.com if you know a lot of people.
 By requesting family and friends to contribute a small amount of money rather than giving flowers, your immediate family may be able to fund your funeral.

-Crowdfunding sites make fundraising easy by giving you a platform to tell everyone – family, friends, and stranger everywhere your story and how you’re struggling to pay the cost of your loved one’s funeral.
+Crowdfunding sites make fundraising easy by giving you a platform to tell everyone – family, friends, and strangers everywhere your story and how you’re struggling to pay the cost of your loved one’s funeral.

 These donation platforms often take a percentage of the funds donated so you will not get all of the money that is donated.